 Accord Alliance’s mission is to promote comprehensive and integrated approaches to care that enhance the health and well-being of people and families affected by DSD by fostering collaboration among all stakeholders.

-Since no institution has yet to fully implement the new standard of care it falls short of its aim to positively affect the lives of people with DSD and their families.
-There is a strong need for an organization like Accord Alliance to assume the role of a convenor of stakeholders across the health care system and DSD communities in order to promote this new standard of care.
-We are filling this role by becoming the “go-to” organization for resources and information for health care professionals and the community.
-At the local level, we are fostering this approach by providing consultation and support to interdisciplinary teams striving to deliver the new standard of care to persons with DSD.
+There are a number of institutions that now follow this team-based approach, but there remains a strong need for an organization like Accord Alliance to assume the role of a convener of stakeholders across the health care system and DSD communities in order to continue to promote and perfect this standard of care.
+We continue to fill this role by serving as the “go-to” organization for resources and information for health care providers, patients and families, other stakeholder communities, and the general public.
+At the local level, we are fostering this approach by providing consultation and support to interdisciplinary teams striving to deliver the standard of care to persons with DSD.

-During our initial two years, we are focusing our efforts in two important areas.
-First, we are creating an on-line repository of information and resources to support understanding and improvements in the care and well-being of persons with DSD and their families.
-Second, we are partnering with emerging interdisciplinary healthcare teams and working together to create the resources they need to successfully implement the new standard of care.
+During our initial two years, we focused our efforts in two important areas.
+First, we created an on-line repository of information and resources to support understanding and improvements in the care and well-being of persons with DSD and their families.
+Second, we partnered with emerging interdisciplinary healthcare teams and worked together to create the resources they need to successfully implement the standard of care.